shun4midx/FQ-HLL-Keyboard/README.md

 ### latest development apk

-might not work, but you get the latest stuff
+They are not guaranteed to work, but you get the latest features.
+Feel free to open an issue if you found a bug that isn't listed in the todo below.

-prereleases are good beta versions of the app but are somewhat more tested

 https://github.com/shun4midx/FQ-HLL-Keyboard/blob/main/app/build/outputs/apk/debug/app-debug.apk

+Prereleases are relatively more tested development versions of the app if you prefer a more stable app.

 ### todo